Unleash/unleash/docs/addons/datadog.md

 title: Datadog
 ---

-> This feature was introduced in \_Unleash v4.0.x.
+> This feature was introduced in _Unleash v4.0.0_.

 The Datadog addon allows Unleash to post Updates to Datadog when a feature toggle is updated.
 To set up this addon, you need to set up a webhook connector for your channel.
 You can follow [Submitting events to Datadog](https://docs.datadoghq.com/api/latest/events/#post-an-event) on how to do that.